0xAbdalrahman/SOC-Monitoring-Lab/README.md

     - Promote server to Domain Controller → Select Add a new forest → Enter domain: `splunklab.local`.
     - Restart and log in as SPLUNKLAB\Administrator.
     - Verify in Active Directory Users and Computers (ADUC) that the domain `splunklab.local` exists.
+    - Make OU name IT and create users, for example (jsmith, tsmith)
 - Set static IPv4 on the server’s adapter:
   - IP: 192.168.10.7
   - Subnet mask: 255.255.255.0